capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

 ## Set up PostgreSQL for Cape

 The following instructions include how to install PostgreSQL with a package manager for Linux and macOS, and using a GUI installer for Windows.
 For alternative PostgreSQL installation methods, refer to the [PostgreSQL downloads page](https://www.postgresql.org/download/).
+Postgresql version 11.0+ is required.

 All Windows instructions assume you are using PowerShell.